jnozzi/cocoadev.com/markdown/RemoteAudioOutputProtocol.md

 ----

-Jon Lech Johansen published sample code in C# that lets you stream MPEG4 Apple Lossless files to your General/AirPort Express: http://nanocrew.net/blog/apple/revairtunes.html
+Jon Lech Johansen published sample code in C# that lets you stream MPEG4 Apple Lossless files to your AirPort Express: http://nanocrew.net/blog/apple/revairtunes.html

 ----

-Can anyone with an General/AirPort Express and iTunes 4.7.1 (as opposed to 4.6, which is used above) log the exchanges for a non-passworded connection?
+Can anyone with an AirPort Express and iTunes 4.7.1 (as opposed to 4.6, which is used above) log the exchanges for a non-passworded connection?
 Thanks.

 ----

-Q: How were you able to capture the text during the General/AirportExpress<->Mac exchange?
+Q: How were you able to capture the text during the AirportExpress<->Mac exchange?

 A: Use wireshark (http://wireshark.org) or another packet sniffer.